zordius/subtask.js/README.md

 * Error in an async task will be auto catched
 * Error in a .execute() callback will be catched
 * Error in a .transform() callback will be catched
-* All cached error will be throw later
+* All delayed error will be throw later, only once
 * To silently ignore these error , use .quiet()

 ```javascript